 Planning at Queen’s is ranked 4th in the UK in the Times and Sunday Times Good University Guide 2017 and 5th in The Guardian University Guide 2017

 - This degree is accredited by two professional bodies: the Royal Town Planning Institute (RTPI) and the Royal Institution of Chartered Surveyors (RICS).

 - As well as including employers in our teaching and development of projects we value the input of practitioners on our examination panels.
 Our employer links are further enhanced through formal partnership meetings with our accreditation bodies (RICS and RTPI) and by providing student prizes, for example, for the best independent research project.
 Therefore, course development is closely aligned to the requirements of the planning sector.
 Employers are often also consulted by students in the development of the independent research project.
 For example we have developed strong relationships in Northern Ireland with the Housing Executive, and the Planning Division of the Department of the Environment and Department for Regional Development.
 As part of the support activities embedded in the degree, employers contribute to regular careers events.

 The first two years are shared with the BSc Environmental Planning and students will be eligible to transfer from one degree to the other at the end of the second year.
-In the third year, MPlan students begin to concentrate on aspects of European planning, including specialised language training.
+In the third year, MPlan students begin to concentrate on aspects of European planning.
 The degree includes fieldwork in Stages 1-3 and a week-long field study to Europe during Stage 3 (recent destinations have included Amsterdam, Barcelona and Krakow).
+Students will go on work placement during the summer between Stage 2 and Stage 3.
 The fourth year is spent at a partner university in Europe.
-We currently have partners in Sweden, The Netherlands and Turkey, and new partners are always added.
+We currently have partners in Sweden, The Netherlands, France and Germany, and new partners are always added.